dragonroad99/lncrawlod/README.md

 **Install it from https://calibre-ebook.com/download** <br>
 Without it, you will only get output in epub, text, and web formats.

-Also, you have to install **node.js** to access cloudflare enabled sites (e.g. https://novelplanet.com/).
-Download and install node.js from here: https://nodejs.org/en/download/

 ### A1.
 Standalone Bundle (Windows, Linux)

 ⏬ **Windows**: [lightnovel-crawler v2.19.1 ~ 21.5MB](https://rebrand.ly/lncrawl)